 Frames per second.
 The number of individual still pictures that pass by every second to create a moving image.
 The film runs at 24fps, while video, including DVD, runs at 30fps.
 To compensate for the difference, 2:3 pull-down detection is used.

 Type of TV system in which the picture is projected onto a reflective screen or even a wall.
 The larger the picture, the more visible the pixels or scan lines and the darker the image.
 CRT systems use three tubes (red, blue, and green), whereas LCD and DLP uses a single projection lens.

 Measures the light-reflecting ability of a projection screen.
 The higher the number, the greater the amount of light reflected back to the viewer.

 CNET’s way of providing at-a-glance Labs results for TV reviews.

 Unnatural bowing of straight lines or other distortion of shapes, especially at the sides and corners in a TV picture.

-The ability of a television to reproduce lines, shapes, and sizes accurately.
+The ability of television to reproduce lines, shapes, and sizes accurately.

-Multiple overlaid TV images noticeable around the edges of objects; occurs when an antenna picks up the original TV signal along with duplicate signals reflected by tall buildings and other similar obstacles.
+Multiple overlaid TV images are noticeable around the edges of objects; occur when an antenna picks up the original TV signal along with duplicate signals reflected by tall buildings and other similar obstacles.
 DTV broadcasts can suffer from ghosting, which is sometimes called multipath.

 The firmware is the operating system software for the receiver

-FEC is a technique for improving the accuracy of data transmission.
+EC is a technique for improving the accuracy of data transmission.
 Excess bits are included in the outgoing data stream so that error correction algorithms can be applied upon reception.
-On satellite links, this is in the form of Reed-Solomon and convoluted Viterbi coding implemented at modulator/demodulator level.
+On satellite links, this is in the form of Reed-Solomon and convoluted Viterbi coding implemented at the modulator/demodulator level.